 PSY 320 Conditioning and Learning (3) Experimental and theoretical approaches to the principles of learning as seen in classical conditioning, operant conditioning, verbal learning, etc. Special emphasis placed on the principles of reinforcement.
 Laboratory experiences with control of animal behavior and field experiences in the observations of behavior included.
-Fall semester.
+Spring semester, alternate years.
 Prerequisites: PSY 201, PSY 205 and PSY 207 or permission of the instructor.

 PSY 321 Sensation and Perception (3) Processes, psychophysical and research methods, information-decision relationships; particular emphases on biological processes underlying sensation and the relationships to cortical processes.
 Contemporary and classical methods experienced and analyzed.
-Fall semester.
+Spring semester, alternate years.
 Prerequisites: PSY 201, PSY 205 and PSY 207 or permission of the instructor.